hms-dbmi/secret-getter/README.md

 ```

 This will replace keys, matching regex ${key}, found in /path/to/file1 and /path/to/file2 with values from Vault or the environment, with environment values having order of precedence

+_TODO: Abstract vault-getter client out to use any 3rd-party secret repository (secret-getter client)_